The RRS Library is your source for information and topics covered by previous RRS sponsored educational opportunities and studies.

 Developing a vision aligned with community culture and public recreation needs

-Engaging stakeholders and connecting expectations with pratical goals
+Engaging stakeholders and connecting expectations with practical goals

 Identifying measurable objectives for transforming old facilities into celebrated park resources